 Sam has seen his clients through many markets since he began his career in 1980 as a financial consultant with Merrill Lynch.
-As a result of his dedication and unwavering commitment to serving those who put their trust in him, he today leads a team of advisors who manage more than $750 million in assets.
+As a result of his dedication and unwavering commitment to serving those who put their trust in him, he today leads a team of advisors who manage more than $850 million in assets as of March 21, 2023.
 Before joining Raymond James, Sam spent many years at Merrill Lynch in various leadership roles.

 In order to better serve clients, he completed the Chartered Retirement Planning Counselor® program of the College for Financial Planning.
 To achieve the CRPC® designation, considered the nation's premier retirement planning credential, Sam demonstrated in-depth knowledge of the needs individuals face both before and after retirement.
 He has also received the designation of Accredited Retirement Plan Consultant after demonstrating an understanding of retirement savings plans currently available in the market and the issues and challenges plan sponsors face.
 He is also the co-author of the book "Replacing Your Paycheck: Strategies to Grow Your Savings, Generate Income, and Preserve Your Retirement Assets” and “Financial Therapy: For Tips On Better Investor Behavior.”